 Tips for filling out probate forms

-For more on making a successful application, see our tips for filling out probate forms.
-We’ll walk you through the standard probate forms and answer some common questions about completing them.
+We have more tips for filling out probate forms, where we walk you through the standard probate forms and answer common questions about completing them.

 Once the application is reviewed, the probate registry will assess the probate fees you need to pay.
 These must be paid before the court will issue you a grant of probate.